garrandall/popular-music-data/tracks/two-tickets-to-paradise-brook-benton.md

 The first stop, we'll take a walk
 Second stop, we'll have a talk
 The third stop trumpet blast
-Ooh-ee, don't you want to go with me?
+Oh-ee, don't you want to go with me?

 Now don't you want to go with me?
 Be my guest, come on and go with me